 Understanding the National Health Insurance (NHI) Bill

-Much debate has taken place around the proposed National Health Insurance Bill (NHI).
+Much debate has taken place around the new National Health Insurance Act (NHI).
 We support the establishment of the NHI Fund as part of an integrated model towards achieving universal health coverage (UHC) in South Africa and making sure that everyone has access to quality healthcare when they need it.
 We would like to provide some additional information to answer any questions you may have.

 We are supportive of structural change that assists in strengthening and improving the healthcare system for all South Africans, and we are committed to assisting where we can in building it, and making it workable and sustainable, seeking to ultimately strengthen both the public and private healthcare systems for all South Africans.